gengence/catalog/README.md

 # catalog
-A Catalog of Open-source General Intelligence programs and scripts.
+A Catalog of Open-source G.I. programs and scripts.